The Faculty of Health offer a number of Work Integrated Learning (WIL) options for students, including:

 4In addition to completing the required immunisations listed below, Midwifery students must also provide serology results for Hepatitis C and HIV.

-To ensure commitment to health and safety of all clients in health care settings, students studying health courses with clinical placements will be required to undertake a number of immunisations.
-All students have a "duty of care" to ensure they minimise the risk to themselves and their clients of acquiring a vaccine preventable disease so are required to undergo the vaccinations prior to attending clinical placement.
+To ensure commitment to health and safety of all clients in health care settings, all students studying health courses with clinical placements will be required to undertake a number of immunisations.
+You have a "duty of care" to ensure you minimise the risk to yourself and your clients of acquiring a vaccine preventable disease.
+For this reason, you are required to undergo the vaccinations prior to attending clinical placement.

 Compliance for immunisations is mandatory.
-Failure to comply with immunisation requirements may delay the completion of a course.
+Failure to comply with immunisation requirements may delay the completion of your course.

 This information should be compiled in a Vaccination Record Card (1.3 MB PDF File) for Health Care Workers/Students.

-- A full course of immunisations can take several months to complete and students should advise their GP well in advance prior to commencing clinical placement.
-It is a requirement that students have commenced all immunisations
+- A full course of immunisations can take several months to complete and you should advise your GP well in advance prior to commencing clinical placement.
+It is a requirement that you have commenced all immunisations

 - Many courses involve clinical placements within the first semester of commencement, the Hepatitis B vaccine should be commenced early to ensure full immunisation status prior to clinical placement.

-- It is the student's responsibility to ensure that the requirements for immunisation have been met.
+- It is the your responsibility to ensure that the requirements for immunisation have been met.

-- Diphtheria/Tetanus/Pertussis (dTpa).
-Must be this particular immunisation rather than ADT (Adult Diphtheria/Tetanus)
+- Diphtheria/Tetanus/Pertussis (dTpa - Adult dose only).
+Must be this particular immunisation rather than ADT (Adult Diphtheria/Tetanus) and must have been received within the last 10 years to be valid

 - Hepatitis B Age-appropriate course (3 doses) AND blood test (serology) following the immunisations to confirm immunity OR blood test (serology) and written statement to confirm immunity if you have been immunised previously